-- From iDRAC Home page, click the Launch link available in the Console Preview session - From iDRAC Virtual Console page, click Launch Virtual Console. - From iDRAC login page, type https://cidraclips/console.
+- From iDRAC Home page, click the Start the Virtual Console link available in the Console Preview session - From iDRAC Virtual Console page, click Start the Virtual Console link. - From iDRAC login page, type https://ciDRAC IP>/console.
 This method is called as Direct Launch.